top of page

 If you are ill on my wedding day who will your replacement be?

-In this unlikely event (I have turned up for every wedding so far in 27 years!)
-I know several very experienced make-up artists who can step-in.
+In this unlikely event I know several very experienced make-up artists who can step-in.
 If I have a sniffly cold I wear a face mask. . lol.

 bottom of page